 The Internet of Things is bigger than ever and while the information stored on those devices is nothing short than highly sensitive, they aren't always known for being secure.
 Manage IoT security to make sure you don't any attack surface area points exposed for attackers.

 Monitor privileged accounts and third-party access, enforce proper email security and raise awareness among employees; these are all highly effective cybersecurity practices.
 These procedures and practices might not be flashy, and maybe they won't send everyone a message that says "We take security very seriously!," but they will decrease your chances of becoming yet another data breach statistic.

 Security theater, on the other hand, loves the stage.
 It consists mostly of technologies, tools and procedures that are only superficially effective in making your organization secure.
 It doesn't take a risk-based approach, focusing instead on the appearance of security while failing to match up the measures with the sources of risk.
 You'll be left with a gap in the budget and in the attack surface.

 Conducting analysis to identify risks, mitigating threats and creating defense strategies are the only ways to trade in feeling secure for actually being secure.

 Feeling and being are two different things, and their difference is greatly magnified when it comes to cybersecurity.
 While you shouldn't delete all your antivirus solutions and throw away your password policies, understanding the limitations of these traditional security measures in the modern threat landscape, and knowing your weak spots, is crucial in being prepared for any of the threats out there.

-To help you catch threats before they turn into actual cyberattacks, try out our thorough and effective Attack Surface Reduction (ASR) tool.
-You’ll be able to track and monitor your assets, explore and pivot unknown aspects of your online public footprint and mitigate phishing, all without the confusion of false positives.
-For more information on ASR, contact us today!
+To help you catch threats before they turn into actual cyberattacks, try out our thorough and effective Attack Surface Intelligence (ASI) tool.
+You'll be able to track and monitor your assets, explore and pivot unknown aspects of your online public footprint and mitigate phishing, all without the confusion of false positives.
+For more information on ASI, contact us today!